Measuring Broadband Canada project

 - Allowed Canadians to get a greater understanding of whether Internet services from participating ISPs are delivered at the advertised speeds; and

-A device known as a Whitebox is connected to a volunteer’s home modem or router and monitors the broadband performance when no one is using the Internet connection.
-This performance data is made available to the volunteer via a Web portal and is also available to the CRTC and the ISP providing the service.
+A device known as a Whitebox is connected to a volunteer’s home Internet modem or router and monitors the broadband performance when no one is using the Internet connection.
+This performance data is made available to the volunteer via a Web portal and is also available to the CRTC and the ISP providing the service in anonymized form.

 Factors that may impact broadband performance include:

-A report with data on the performance of individual Internet service providers and their specific service offerings was published in September 2020.
+A report with data on the performance of individual ISPs and their specific service offerings was published in September 2020.
 The report provides regional performance metrics and compares the performance of various forms of fixed and wired Internet technologies.
-The data from this report was collected from October 1, 2019 to October 31, 2019.
+The data from this report was collected from October 1, 2019, to October 31, 2019.
 The report indicated that:

-- The vast majority of participating Canadian Internet service providers (ISPs) have met or exceeded the maximum download and upload speeds they advertise.
+- The vast majority of participating Canadian ISPs have met or exceeded the maximum download and upload speeds they advertise.

 - The quality of Internet service is consistent across the participating ISPs, regardless of the time of day.